visit-dav/visit/src/doc/dev_manual/test_suite.rst

 .. warning::

-   Steps b) and c) can almost never be avoided for tests involving new database plugins.
+   Steps b) and c) can almost never be avoided for tests involving new database plug-ins.
    However, in almost all other cases, steps b) and c) can and probably should be avoided.
    Instead, developers are encouraged to adopt new practices and use new testing features where tests *and* their expected outcomes are programmatically included in *just* the ``.py``, so there is no need for separate *baseline* files and/or new data files.